Breeding and showing contemporary Burmese exclusively in CFA since 1993.

 Acrocats Burmese is a small cattery in the Orlando, FL area that raises Burmese cats.
 We have been breeding and showing contemporary Burmese exclusively in CFA since 1993, with a focus on producing healthy Burmese that meet the CFA show standard.
 While our number of grand champions and grand premiers may be small, we believe in quality versus quantity.
 We are members of NABB, the National Alliance of Burmese Breeders, CFA's only national Burmese breed club, and the CFA Burmese Breed Council.

 We have a small number of kittens available each year.
 Primarily sable in color, but occasionally champagne as well.
-Our next litter will be available in the Winter or early Spring of 2020.
+Our next litter will be available in the Winter of 2020.
 Please visit www.burmesecat.org for other breeders in your area.

 The Burmese is considered an established breed.
 The history of the Burmese in North America dates back to 1930 when Dr. Joseph Thompson of San Francisco acquired a walnut-colored cat from the Orient named Wong Mau.
 Dr.Thompson, along with other well-known breeders, Virginia Cobb and Billie Gerst and geneticist Dr. Clyde Keeler, developed a breeding program to identify and study the genetic characteristics of Wong Mau.
 Through their studies, the Burmese gene was identified and isolated.
 The first ever article published on the genetics of the domesticated feline was the result of this early breeding experiment.
 Wong Mau was to become the "mother" of the Burmese breed and all North American Burmese cats can trace their heritage back to Wong Mau.